standingpaul/servicemanual-csharp-master/README.md

 ## What is it?

-This application allows the querying, creation, modification and deletion of maintenance tasks, each of with relates to a single factory device.
+This application allows the querying, creation, modification and deletion of maintenance tasks, each of which relates to a single factory device.

 Maintenance tasks contain the following elements;

 - Task Id (created automatically)
-- Device Id - The device which the maintenance task is for
+- Device Id - The device the maintenance task is for
 - Description - Description of the maintenance task
 - Severity - Severity of the task (0 critical, 1 important, 2 unimportant)
 - Task Status - 0 open, 1 closed
-- Registration Time - The date and time that the task was created in UTC
+- Registration Time - The date and time that the task was created in UTC (created automatically)